What is Bad Debt Expense Formula?

 Future first Co. deals with FMCG products.
 Most of its sales happen on credit with an estimated recovery period of 15 days.
 The company recorded a sale of $ 145,000 during year 1.
 The company’s past trend shows that 2% of sales are not collectible.

 Suppose in the next accounting period company recorded sales of $ 195,000.
 There is no change in its bad debt estimation.
-At the end of year 2, the company’s actual bad debt was $5000.
+However, at the end of year 2, the company’s actual bad debt was $5000.
 Suggest the accounting treatment to be done if the company follows the allowance method of recording bad debt expenses.

 Solution